-Despite its size and diversity, expats can nevertheless count on a few consistencies in Canada's business culture, and Calgary is no exception.
-Canadians value punctuality, and it is rude to be more than a few minutes late.
+Despite its size and diversity, Canada nevertheless has a few consistencies in its business culture, and Calgary is no exception.
+Canadians value punctuality, and being more than a few minutes late is considered rude.
 Canadian companies generally have egalitarian management structures.
-The typical management style in the Calgary workplace tends to be less formal than in Europe, with managers preferring to be seen more as part of the team and less as aloof authority figures.
-Decisions ultimately rest with 'the boss', but input across all levels is highly valued.
+Managers prefer to be seen as part of the team and less as aloof authority figures.
+Decisions ultimately rest with the senior management, but input across all levels is highly valued.

 Are you an expat living in Calgary?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Calgary.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.